 Racers will enter the transition zone on the southwest corner of the parking lot and then enter their lane as a car would heading east to their designated space.
 In moving to the next leg of the race, racers will enter the sidewalk on the northeast corner of the parking lot before turning to the left and then a right onto the paved trail where the transition zone ends to then go around Colvill Park in a counter-clockwise direction.
 This allows for an equal distance of travel for all racers through the transition zone.
 Relay racers will exchange in their parking space.

-There are two divisions for the Bike portion.
-Option 1 is a 10k road bike that goes around Memorial Bluff and Option 2 is a mixture of road, grass trails, and single-track mountain bike trails with optional mountain bike features that takes riders up on top of the bluff.
+Bike: There are two divisions for the Bike portion.
+Option 1 is a 10k road bike that goes around Memorial Bluff and Option 2 is a 12.5k mixture of road, grass trails, and single-track mountain bike trails with optional mountain bike features that take riders up on top of the bluff.
 Electric bikes are welcome but will not be eligible for overall top three awards.

 Road Bike Racers will continue on Golf Links Drive around the bluff where the road becomes Bush St. Racers will then merge and ride with traffic as Bush Street heads downtown and briefly becomes Plum Street before taking a right on to East 7th Street where they will merge back with Mountain Bike Racers as they descend off of Wilkinson Street before turning left on Nymphara Lane to return to Colvill Park and the same transition zone.